Bounty Bowl: Bounty Bowl II

 The second game in the series took place on December 10, 1989, with NFL commissioner Paul Tagliabue in attendance.
 The game was anticipated as a media event.
 CBS Sports did a pre-game opening touting the contest as "Bounty Bowl II", complete with wanted posters, the involved players' pictures, and bounty amounts.

 During the game, Eagles' fans threw snowballs, ice, and beer onto the field.
 Several game participants were targeted, including back judge Al Jury and Cowboys punter Mike Saxon (both struck by snowballs), as well as Cowboys coach Jimmy Johnson, who was hit with objects as he was escorted off the field by the Philadelphia Police Department.
-Television announcers Verne Lundquist and Terry Bradshaw were also pelted with snowballs – Lundquist would claim on-air that a recent dental surgery had been less unpleasant than broadcasting a game in Philadelphia – and Eagles defensive lineman Jerome Brown was struck while standing on the sideline asking fans to cease throwing things.
+Television announcers Verne Lundquist and Terry Bradshaw were also pelted with snowballs – Lundquist would claim on-air that he had a dental appointment to treat an abscessed tooth that didn't last as long as that game because of all the interruptions – and Eagles defensive lineman Jerome Brown was struck while standing on the sideline asking fans to cease throwing things.

 Eagles fan Edward Rendell later admitted that he was involved in the incident.
 The then-former Philadelphia district attorney, future mayor of Philadelphia and future governor of Pennsylvania bet another fan $20 that the latter couldn't reach the field with a snowball; Rendell lost.

 The Eagles won the game 20–10.
 As a result of the incident, the Eagles added security and banned beer sales for their last home game of the year against the Phoenix Cardinals and the subsequent NFC wild-card playoff game versus the Los Angeles Rams.